 Here’s an example of a multi-level payout.

 Let’s say, we’re still using this television set example.
-Lisa makes 3% and then Charles might make like a smaller percentage like 0.3% and then the person that referred Charles to the company will make 0.2%, whoever referred me.
+Lisa makes 3% and then Bruce might make like a smaller percentage like 0.3% and then the person that referred Bruce to the company will make 0.2%, whoever referred me.
 That’s just an example of how a company can pay distributors across 3 levels.

 Some companies have very generous commission structures.
 The idea of getting an override across a huge team is a big draw.
 The main goal in my mind is to create a rock-solid, lucrative passive income stream.